AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 }
 ```

-As can be seen, the response information in `choices` is obtained based on online queries and also provides relevant links.
-The response information in `choices` needs to be rendered using `markdown` syntax to achieve the best experience, which ultimately reflects the powerful advantages of our model's online functionality.
+As can be seen, the response information in `choices` is obtained based on online queries, and relevant links are also provided.
+The response information in `choices` needs to be rendered using `markdown` syntax to achieve the best experience, which also reflects the powerful advantages of our model's online functionality.

 ## Visual Model